-Optionally, the data communication system is operable on a momentary basis to prioritize the secondary type of data over the primary type of data when communicating to the client devices.
+Optionally, the data communication system is operable on a momentary basis to prioritize the secondary or the tertiary type of data over the primary type of data when communicating to the plurality of communication devices.
 Optionally, in the data communication system, the communication network arrangement is implemented, at least in part, as a peer-to-peer communication network.

+Optionally, in the data communication system, the plural- 25 ity of communication devices are further operable to communicate with each other using a peer-to-peer mode within the peer-to-peer communication network.